India's stray dogs are being locked out by a US ban on adoptions

 "People say to me all the time, 'God bless you for taking a dog like that,'" says Trail.
 "But I'm the lucky one.
 There's no sacrifice on my part.
 Pihu is just so inspirational and packed with personality."

 But since July 14 this year, similar rescue tales are no longer possible.
-The US Center for Disease Control and Prevention (CDCP) has issued a temporary suspension, with no set duration, on importing dogs from over 100 countries -- including India.
+The US Centers for Disease Control and Prevention (CDC) has issued a temporary suspension, with no set duration, on importing dogs from over 100 countries -- including India.

-The CDCP says the ban is necessary to reduce the risk of rabies following a spate of falsified rabies vaccination certificates.
+The CDC says the ban is necessary to reduce the risk of rabies following a spate of falsified rabies vaccination certificates.
 But the move is a problem for charities across India like Kannan Animal Welfare (KAW), which often helps find overseas homes for India's stray dogs -- including Pihu.

 It can be hard to find a suitable home for stray dogs in India.
 Many are physically and mentally disabled after suffering trauma and abuse and need a carer committed to their rehabilitation.